codergautam/swordbattle.io-v1/README.md

 ## Code Usage

 You can use this code as a base for your IO games, but please change it to a considerable amount to make it different game.
-Under libaries and code you used, please add a link to this github respiratory.
+Under libaries and code you used, please add a link to this github repository.
 Furthermore, under the GPL License, your game **MUST** also be open source.
 You cannot just take my code and make it proprietry.

 Thanks.